Michael TagartSan Diego, California

 Michael is the founder and artistic director of the Notre Temps String Ensemble, an ensemble dedicated to providing music making opportunities to members of the San Diego community.

-Michael Tagart has been teaching for over ten years, both privately and in the public/private schools.
+Michael Tagart has been teaching for over fifteen years, both privately and in the public/private schools.
 He has successfully prepared students for college auditions and has had several students attend university on performance scholarships.

 He is currently a member of the American String Teacher's Association, the Music Educator's National Conference, and the California Music Educator's Association.

 His violin teacher lineage includes such notable pedagogues as Dorothy DeLay (Juilliard School of Music), Joseph Fuchs (Julliard School of Music), Mauricio Fuks (Jacobs School of Music, Indiana University), Ivan Galamian (Juilliard School of Music), and Jascha Heifetz (University of California, Los Angeles, University of Southern California)

 Michael Tagart has embraced the philosophy of Zoldan Kodaly, "Music belongs to everyone and is necessary for healthy human development."

 "Like everything else in nature, music is a becoming, and it becomes its full self, when its sounds and laws are used by intelligent man for the production of harmony, and so made the vehicle of emotion and thought." -Theodore Mungers

 Hear more from the world's top violinists in The Violinist.com Interviews: Volume 1, which includes our exclusive conversations with Joshua Bell, Sarah Chang, and David Garrett, and others, as well as a foreword by Hilary Hahn.

 We've compiled a list of some of the year's best new offerings from violinists for you to consider.